 RED Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

 Artist reference guide to Red pigments in art supplies.
-Color chart swatch cards of common pigments in watercolor, gouache, acrylic paint and inks.
+Color chart swatch cards of common colors in watercolor, gouache, acrylic paint and inks.
 Includes lightfast or fugitive information, index by pigment number code, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water).
-Each image displays opacity, lifting (erasing with a damp brush), and layering (glazing a second coat after the first has dried).
+Each image displays paint properties such as opacity, lifting (erasing with a damp brush), layering (see if the 2nd coat produces a darker value) and the ability to smoothly gradient blend.

 PR3 Mixtures: